Log

 I round the head lands into the port of wellington and see the Sky scrapers of the city; the water in the harbor is dead flat, sheltered from the wind.
 The interisland ferry (that services the north and south island transit route) comes past me with a honk (I was later to discover that Dave was probably on this ferry coming back from the south island; where he had been traveling since leaving the expedition; ironic), the lights where coming on in the city and the sun was gone, leaving a pleasant ethereal dusk.
 I see a lone surf ski paddler go past and then he rounds up on me and comes towards me with a smile.

 ‘It is you!
-I was worried about you since I saw you paddle off from Riversdale beach, last day to wellingtonwondering if you would ever make it!’ said the guy on the surf ski, as he pulled up next to me.
+I was worried about you since I saw you paddle off from Riversdale beach, wondering if you would ever make it!’ said the guy on the surf ski, as he pulled up next to me.
 It was the knee boarder I had met in the surf two days before the last big storm up the coast (about 10 days ago ), how ironic we just happen to be in the harbor the same day I come into finish, and thus close the chapter of wonder on my journey for this guy.

 ‘It was all good mate, had a blast!’